ChrisRDaniels/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 1 - display:block; is an element displayed as its own block (does not allow elements next to it unless it is very specifically to do so, such as another element being floated by it)
-2 - inline:display is an element that is set to be disploayed inline with other elements within the current block that it is set in.
+2 - inline:display is an element that is set to be displayed inline with other elements within the current block that it is set in.

 3. What are the 4 areas of the box model?